dsteinman/ghoulies/README.md

 ghoulie.emit('CLIENT_LOADED', arg1, arg2);
 ```

-Then add an event listener in your unit test `/test/ghoulies/myghoulie.test.js` to listen for the client event:
+Then add an event listener in your unit test `/test/ghoulies/myghoulie.test.js` to listen for the 'CLIENT_LOADED' event:

 ```
 define("a ghoulie test", function() {
 	it("listens for client events", function(done) {

 		// wait for client event
-		ghoulie.on('CLIENT_LOADED', function()arg1, arg2, ...) {
+		ghoulie.once('CLIENT_LOADED', function()arg1, arg2, ...) {

 			// output useful data in the terminal ghoulie.log('CLIENT_LOADED!', arg1, arg2);